hackal/Exp/README.md

     context: this,
     recommendations: {
         products: {
-            id: "recommendationId",
+            id: "recommendationId", /* Required.
+Valid Exponea recommendation ID */
-            total: 4
+            total: 4, /* Required.
+The total amount of recommended items to be displayed */
+            loadingKey: "foo" /* Optional, default undefined.
+Name of the model boolean variable, which is set to true once recommendation is loaded */
         }
     }
 })
 </script>
 ```
+Note that the `recommendationId` must be a valid recommendation ID generated by Exponea.
+Example above depicts all the available options.

 ### Event tracking
-Events can be tracked through the Exponea JS SDK only when you use Exp from Exponea weblayer editor and instantiate the banner object with the `context: this` attribute.
+Events can be tracked through the Exponea JS SDK **only when you use Exp from Exponea weblayer editor** and instantiate the banner object with the `context: this` attribute.
 Later, there are two ways how you can track events to Exponea.
 1. Setup **default tracking** through settings `tracking: true`
-When the banner is displayed to the user it will automatically track `banner` event with `action: show` and other banner specific properties.
+When the banner is displayed to the user it will automatically track `banner` event with `action: show` and attributes including other banner specific properties.
 Similarly, when a user closes a banner through a DOM element with `exp-close` attribute, a banner event with `action: close` is automatically tracked.

 It is possible to disable automatic tracking of the banner by setting `tracking: false` in the Exp constructor settings.
 By default it is set to `true`.
 2. **Custom tracking** through Exponea JS SDK
 Users can track from within methods in model by calling `this.sdk.track("eventName", properties)`.
 For example,